Eydhafushi

 Eydhafushi (އޭދަފުށި) is the capital of Baa Atoll, which is an administrative division of the Maldives.

 History

 Little is known about the history of Eydhafushi.
 The island's current population has been relatively recent, with estimated immigration of nearby islanders in the 17th–19th century.

-In the 1968, people from the nearby Maaddoo island, Funadhoo and Undoodhoo were immigrated to Eydhafushi under the supervision of the Maldivian government as they sought a better standard of living.
+In 1968, people from the nearby Maaddoo island, Funadhoo and Undoodhoo were immigrated to Eydhafushi under the supervision of the Maldivian government as they sought a better standard of living.

 Geography

 The island is 113.62 km northwest of the country's capital, Malé.

 Eydhafushi is located at 05° 06' 10" north latitude and 73° 05' 15" east longitude.
 After land reclamation, the total area of Eydhafushi is now 58 ha, including the part of the island expanded in 2015 by reclaiming the lagoon surrounding the island.

 The island is part of the UNESCO-designated Baa Atoll Biosphere Reserve.

 Climate

 Eydhafushi has a tropical monsoon climate (Köppen: Am).